Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

 ### Using 'isDisabled: Boolean' is an error
 _Solution_

-Use property 'allTestsExcluded' instead.
+Use property 'disabledForProject' instead.

 ---

-### allTestsExcluded.set(    Unresolved reference
+### disabledForProject.set(    Unresolved reference
 _Solution_

-Use assignment `allTestsExcluded = `
+Use assignment `disabledForProject = `

 ---